 Below is the updated list of required documents for cosmetic notification in Vietnam, applicable to both local manufacturers and importers.

-Certificate of Free Sale (CFS) No Yes Issued by the competent authority in the exporting country; must be legalized.
+Certificate of Free Sale (CFS) Not required Required Issued by the competent authority in the exporting country, confirming the product is legally marketed there.
+The CFS must be consular legalized by the Vietnamese Embassy/Consulate.

 Translation & Legalization: